crwntec/bet-me/README.md

 # Bet me!

-A App to handle all your long term bets!
+An App to handle all your long term bets!